ef-ds/deque/README.md

 ```

-## Roadmap
-- Build tool to help find out the combination of firstSliceSize, sliceGrowthFactor, maxFirstSliceSize, maxInternalSliceSize and maxSpareLinks that will yield the best performance
-- Build tool to automatically run and calculate the final score of all tests
-- Write a blog about the different deque designs; the properties that makes deque so fast and well balanced; effective ways to test data structures
-- Find the fastest open source deques and add them the bench tests
-- Improve deque performance and/or efficiency by improving its design and/or implementation
-- Build a high performance safe for concurrent use version of deque

 ## Why
 We feel like this world needs improving.
 Our goal is to change the world, for the better, for everyone.